prushton2/S3L/README.md

   * Char:
     * The character when a where clause is true
   * \*
-    * The default selector, returns character when character is true, etc.
+    * The default selector, returns characters that match the where clause
 * Where:
   * str:
     * == comparison: Checks all characters after the current character if they match x, where x is a word.